marsbroshok/mlops-labs/README.md

 - **Series 0x labs**.
 These lab guides you through the process of provisioning and configuring a reference MLOps environment on GCP.
 Most other labs rely on the environment configured in the labs.
 The **lab-01** lab walks you through the process of creating an **AI Platform Notebooks** instance based on a custom container image optimized for KFP/TFX development.
 In the **lab-02** lab, you provision a lightweight deployment of **Kubeflow Pipelines**.

 - **Series 1x labs**.
-These lab walks you through the process of authoring and operationalizing the KFP pipelines that utilize GCP managed services to train and deploy machine learning models.
-During the labs you will:
+These lab walks you through the process of authoring and operationalizing the KFP pipelines that utilize GCP managed services to train and deploy machine learning models:

 - **Series 2x labs**.
 These labs teach how to develop and operationalize **Tensorflow Extended (TFX)** pipelines